kernel-community/kernel/docs/track-gaming/module-1/core.md

 Before computer games introduced the concept of virtual goods, this was unheard of.
 Physical goods ALWAYS had a production cost.
 With virtual goods, all it takes is a few processing cycles in a computer to create an item.

-If there's no cost to produce a good then, *how can it be scarce*?
+If there's no cost to produce a good, then *how can it be scarce*?

 <div class="lightbulb">
-💡 Therefore, the scarcity of virtual goods is merely shared fiction.
+💡 The scarcity of virtual goods is merely shared fiction.
 </div>

-This foundational change necessitated a rethink of our economics.
+This foundational change necessitates rethinking our economics.
 What happens to our well-balanced equations when a variable suddenly disappears?
 How will market forces adapt when supply is infinite?

 Fortunately, Lehdonvirta and Castranova dig deep into these concepts in [ Virtual Economies: Design and Analysis](../module-0/curated.md#virtual-economies-design-and-analysis).
 The whole book is a rich space for understanding value, and should be required reading for any web 3 builder.

 ![Virtual Goods](./img/virtualgoods.png)

-One of the important takeaways in the book that circles back to the attention economy:
+The important points the book mostly circle back to the attention economy:

-> But today, at least in the world of online games and digital services, the scarcest resources are no longer food and shelter but human attention.
+> Today, at least in the world of online games and digital services, the scarcest resources are no longer food and shelter, but human attention.
 In the pursuit of this resource, even the economy itself needs to be fashioned into a consumable good.

 ## Of Metaverses

-The quote ends with a salient point: with human attention being so finite, even just participating in virtual economies have to be compelling.
+The quote ends with a salient point: with human attention being so finite, any participation in virtual economies has to be compelling.

 The most successful game developers recognize this.
-They are the ones leading in the race to become the realized vision of the [Metaverse / Mirrorworld](./crafted.md#of-mirrorworlds-and-metaverses) -- the one platform that will capture the most value.
+They are the ones leading the race to realize the [Metaverse / Mirrorworld](./crafted.md#of-mirrorworlds-and-metaverses) vision -- one platform that will capture the most value.

-Each one has their own strategy: Fortnite does massive cross-overs with music and film, Roblox banks on user-generated content, and Minecraft relies on AR and cross-licensing to other games.
+Each developer has their own strategy: Fortnite does massive cross-overs with music and film; Roblox banks on user-generated content; and Minecraft relies on AR and cross-licensing to other games.
 Their attempts have been largely successful, generating billions of dollars in revenue and creating a similarly massive economy of their virtual goods.

 ![Metaverse](./img/metaverse.png)